Shajra

-A shujra or shujrah is a detailed village map that is used for legal (land ownership) and administrative purposes in India and Pakistan.
+A shajarah or shajra is a detailed village map that is used for legal (land ownership) and administrative purposes in Pakistan and Northwest India.
 A shujra maps out the village lands into land parcels and gives each parcel a unique number.
 The patwari (or village accountant) maintains a record for each one of these parcels in documents called khasras.

 Aks-Shajrah is the copy of the map.